West Northamptonshire Joint Core Strategy

 the Council is performing in implementing the Local Development Scheme (LDS), and progress

-The Council published a report on housing land supply as at the 1st April 2015 which identified a 5.94 year supply.
-A copy of the report can be viewed here.
+The Council published a report on housing land supply as at the 1st April 2016 which identified a 5.95 year supply.
+More details can be found here.

 The role of a Village Design Statement is to provide more detailed design guidance for a parish and to supplement the planning policies of the local planning authority.
 They are prepared by Parish Councils, and following consultation they are adopted by the Council as Supplementary Planning Documents.